MRGrant82/reading-notes/class02.md

 - cd *This stands for "change directory" and was one of the first things I personally learned when I was a kid navigating in DOS.*
 - mkdir *this stands for "make directory"
 - touch *this creates and modifies files in the system*
+-  rm *This stands for remove a file - you can remove a file from a directory.*
+-  rm -rf theName *Will remove a directory recursively and by force.*

 **Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)**